 Thank God for Metapsychiatry and the gift of having the tools to guide the healing transformation.
 Instead of being trapped in the duality of fear and ambition there was a way out – the two intelligent questions, along with healing concepts about time and transformation.

-With prayer and the second intelligent question, “what is what really is?” the peace of true certainty in the intelligence, responsiveness and yes, timing, of God, was realized.
-In becoming more interested in living in the context of God I floated just above the urgency to find a place.
+With prayer and the second intelligent question, “what is what really is?” the peace of true certainty in the intelligence, responsiveness and yes, the timing, of God, was realized.
+In becoming more interested in living in the context of “the harmonizing principle of the universe” (God), I floated just above the urgency to find a place.
 There were moments when I seemed to drop into the fearful grind, but salvation was available and lifted me into the land of PAGL.

 Within a week, the right place emerged in an unexpected, seemingly miraculous way.